 Hypernatremia is the medical term to describe too much sodium in your blood.
 Sodium is one of the body's electrolytes — found mostly in your blood — that is important for many bodily functions.
 However, when there's too much, it is an imbalance in your body's electrolytes and can cause serious problems.

 Why Is Sodium Important?

-Sodium is an important nutrient in your body.
-It helps to regulate your blood volume, your blood pressure, the pH of your body, and the electrical conductivity of your cells.
+Sodium helps to regulate your blood volume, your blood pressure, the pH of your body, and the electrical conductivity of your cells.
 This means that sodium not only helps balance the amount of water that is on the inside or outside of your cells, but it's also critical for how your muscles and nerves work.
-Your kidneys help regulate how much sodium is in your body — most of it is removed through urine, and a small amount comes out in your sweat.
+Your kidneys help regulate how much sodium is in your body — most of it is removed through urine, and a small amount comes out in sweat.